 Katie Watson MA Integ Psych MBACP

-I am currently offering online sessions only, on weekday mornings via Skype or Zoom, due to the COVID-19 outbreak.
+Please note that I am currently only offering online sessions via Zoom, due to the COVID-19 restrictions.

 Training, qualifications & experience